osre77/SelfDrivingCar/README.md

 - Training mode
 - Testing mode
 - Experiment with different sensor arangements and scoring methods
-- Alternative implementations using a library with ready to use noronal networks
+- Alternative implementations using a library with ready to use neuronal networks
 - Blazor web implementation
 - Manual control with gamepad
 - Nicer car rendering